South Dakota Rental Agreement

 South Dakota Landlord Tenant Laws

-• Warranty of Habitability – South Dakota landlords can only rent out habitable property, which means providing features related to basic health and safety like heating, hot water, and sound structural elements.
-A tenant can ask a landlord to make repairs to any of these necessary features within a “reasonable” time.
+• Warranty of Habitability – South Dakota landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time.
 Failure to repair lets a tenant sue the landlord, repair and deduct, or terminate the lease.

 • Evictions – South Dakota landlords may evict tenants for reasons like failure to pay rent, lease violations, or illegal acts.
 Eviction can’t proceed until the landlord serves advance notice to quit.
 The amount depends on the eviction type.
 An eviction in South Dakota usually takes from 5 weeks to 3 months.

-• Security Deposits – South Dakota landlords can’t ask for more than 1 month’s rent as a security deposit, without the tenant’s written consent to a greater amount within the lease.
-At the end of the lease term, the landlord has 14 days to return any unused portion of a security deposit.
+• Security Deposits – South Dakota limits security deposits to 1 month’s rent unless the tenant gives written consent to a greater amount in the lease.
+When a lease ends, the landlord must return any unused portion of a tenant’s deposit within 14 days.

-• Lease Termination – South Dakota tenants can terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – South Dakota tenants can end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – South Dakota landlords have no maximum cap for a rent increase, and no advance notice requirement before an increase.
-There are no limits on late fees, but bounced check fees can’t be more than $40.
+• Rent Increases and Fees – South Dakota does not limit the amount or timing of a rent increase.
+There are no limits on late fees.
+Bounced check fees have a $60 limit.

-• Landlord Entry – South Dakota landlords can enter rental property for purposes reasonably related to the tenancy, like repairs and inspections.
-Before entering, a landlord must give at least 24 hours of advance notice, except in emergency situations.
+• Landlord Entry – South Dakota landlords may enter rental property for reasonable business purposes, like repairs and inspections.
+Except in emergencies, the landlord must give at least 24 hours of advance notice.

-• Settling Legal Disputes – South Dakota allows landlord-tenant disputes in small claims court.
+• Settling Legal Disputes – South Dakota lets small claims courts hear landlord-tenant disputes.
 The amount in controversy must be under $12,000.
-South Dakota’s small claims courts lack equitable powers, so they can’t handle eviction cases.
+South Dakota doesn’t allow eviction cases in small claims.

 To learn more about landlord tenant laws in South Dakota, click here.